-G. FRONT YARD SETBACK DESIGN
+F. FRONT YARD SETBACK DESIGN.

-Landscaping, water quality treatment, seating areas, an arcade, or a hard-surfaced expansion of the pedestrian path must be provided between a structure and a public street or accessway.
+Landscaping, seating areas, an arcade, or a hard-surfaced expansion of the pedestrian path must be provided between a structure and a public street or accessway.
 If a building abuts more than one street, the required improvements shall be provided on all streets.
 Hard-surfaced areas shall be constructed with scored concrete or modular paving materials.
 Benches and other street furnishings are encouraged.

-H. WALKWAY CONNECTION TO BUILDING ENTRANCES
+G. WALKWAY CONNECTION TO BUILDING ENTRANCES.

 A walkway connection is required between a building's entrance and a public street or accessway.
-This walkway must be at least six feet wide and be paved with concrete or modular paving materials.
-Building entrances at a corner adjacent to a public street intersection are encouraged.
+This walkway must be at least six feet wide and be paved with scored concrete or modular paving materials.
+Building entrances at a corner adjacent a public street intersection is encouraged.

-I. PARKING LOCATION AND LANDSCAPE DESIGN
+H. PARKING LOCATION AND LANDSCAPE DESIGN.

-- Parking for buildings adjacent to public street rights-of-way must be located to the side or rear of newly constructed buildings, except for buildings fronting main street, where parking must be located behind the building, either surface, tuck under or structured (above or below grade).
-For locations where parking may be located to the side of the building, parking is limited to 50% of the street frontage and must be behind a landscaped area per Section 4.176. - 2.
-Within off-street parking lots, all parking spaces, except for those designated for ADA accessible space or deliveries, shall be shared spaces.
-Designation for individual uses is not permitted. - 3.
-Within off-street parking lots, time limitations may be placed on parking spaces to encourage parking turnover.
-This includes time limitations to pickup and drop off of goods from area businesses (e.g. drycleaner, bank ATM etc.).
+- Parking for buildings adjacent to public street rights-of-way must be located to the side or rear of newly constructed buildings, except for buildings fronting Main Street, where parking must be located behind the building, either surface, tuck under or structured (above or below grade).
+For locations where parking may be located to the side of the building, parking is limited to 50% of the street frontage and must be behind a landscaped area. - Within off-street parking lots, all parking spaces, except for those designated for ADA accessible space or deliveries, shall be shared spaces.
+Designation for individual uses is not permitted - 3.
+Within off-street parking lots, time-limitations may be placed on parking spaces to encourage parking turnover.
+This includes time limitations to pickup and drop off of goods from areas businesses (e.g. drycleaner, bank ATM etc.).

-J. PARKING GARAGES AND OFF-STREET PARKING ACCESS
+I. PARKING GARAGES AND OFF-STREET PARKING ACCESS.